11 great peer-to-peer fundraising platforms for Institutions and Nonprofits 2026

 Cons

-- An integrated and digital engagement-driven platform naturally comes with a learning curve that will have to be accounted for.
+- An integrated and digital-engagement-driven platform naturally comes with a steeper learning curve.

 - Will require time and investment to get the most out of the suite of solutions Gravyty offers.